Protesters March to Bezos' Mansion to Demand Higher Wages, Protections

 Amazon said it fired him for “violating social distancing guidelines and putting the safety of others at risk,” the outlet stated.

-T.C.O.E.W. dubbed Sunday’s protest The Wrong Amazon Is Burning! and described it as a “Solidarity march to demand labor + climate justice,” according to its Twitter page.
+T.C.O.E.W. dubbed Sunday’s protest The Wrong Amazon Is Burning! and described it as a “solidarity march to demand labor + climate justice,” according to its Twitter page.

-The group called itself a “a secure, collaborative network of essential workers and allies fighting for the elimination of billionaires, wealth redistribution, and protecting the working class from exploitative CEOs like Jeff Bezos.”
+The group called itself, “A secure, collaborative network of essential workers and allies fighting for the elimination of billionaires, wealth redistribution, and protecting the working class from exploitative CEOs like Jeff Bezos.”

 Nearly 20,000 Amazon workers in the United States have contracted the coronavirus since March, Breitbart News reported October 2: